symbol/symbol-docs/source/concepts/namespace.rst

 Identifying the sender
 ======================

-The ticket seller has registered the namespace ``ticketsales`` to link it to its account as an alias.
+The ticket seller has registered the namespace ``ticketcompany`` to link it to its account as an alias.
 Customers can quickly recognize incoming transactions from the vendor account.

 Identifying the ticket
 ======================

 The same company sells tickets for events organized in different venues.
 The company registers a non-transferable :doc:`mosaic <mosaic>` for each actuation.

-The ticket seller adds a series of subdomains on top of the root domain of ``ticketsales``.
-The root plus subdomains are ``ticketsales.event<ID>.ticket``.
+The ticket seller adds a series of subdomains on top of the root domain of ``ticketcompany``.
+The root plus subdomains are ``ticketcompany.event<ID>.ticket``.

-The company links one registered mosaic with ``ticketsales.event1.ticket`` namespace name.
+The company links one registered mosaic with ``ticketcompany.event1.ticket`` namespace name.

 Identifying the buyer
 =====================

 Alice, who wants to buy the ticket, has registered the namespace ``alice`` and assigned it to her account as an alias.

-The ticket vendor can send 1 ``ticketsales.event1.ticket`` to ``alice`` instead of 1  ``0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.
+The ticket vendor can send 1 ``ticketcompany.event1.ticket`` to ``alice`` instead of 1  ``0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.

 ******
 Guides